 Santa Cruz is a built-out city with very little land left for traditional infill development.
 With the high value of land, even the hard to develop sites are being used.
 Moreover, the city of Santa Cruz has policies in place to "maintain a compact City with clearly defined urban boundaries" and it has a focus on environmental protection which has created a "greenbelt" around the city.
 The ADU program addresses the community's need for additional housing in a way that efficiently uses available land, promotes density and preserves open space.

-- Promotes infill development and sustainable land use patterns. - Ensures higher density use of land. - Provides the potential for affordable rental housing on the city's 18,000 single-family lots. - Encourages alternative transportation and car sharing, which will in turn reduce pollution.
+- Promotes infill development and sustainable land use patterns. - Ensures higher density use of land.

 CITY OF SANTA CRUZ Continued